 This article describes best practices in setting up a development environment.
 It up to you whether to follow the listed recommendation, however take a note that they can greatly facilitate the development process.

 Oro applications support localization and internationalization for multiple languages and locales.
 In this topic you will find general instructions on how to join the Oro translation team and submit you translations.

 The documentation is an important part of the product that greatly improve the user experience regarding how to configure and use the product.
 The information in this topic help you understand the documentation structure, useful rst directives, and a simple workflow that helps quickly publish a new topic.

-Please sign the Contributor License Agreement (CLA) before suggesting changes to the source code or documentation.
+Please read and sign the Contributor License Agreement (CLA) before suggesting changes to the source code or documentation.

-If you encounter any issues with your Oro application or noticed inaccuracies in our documentation, please inform us about them.
+If you encounter any issues with your Oro application or spot inaccuracies in our documentation, please inform us about them.

 Learn about Release Versions and Dates

 Please refer to the Understand Release Process topic to learn more about Oro versioning strategy, release and support cycle, and upgrade recommendations.